 Before you commit to making a change, you’ll need to ask yourself these key questions to determine if freelancing full-time is right for you.

-"A niche helps people understand exactly how you can help them,” says business architect Luisa Zhou, who specializes in helping people turn their skills into coaching, consulting and freelance businesses.
+Before you do anything, you’ll first need to figure out what in-demand skills or services you can provide.
+“A niche helps people understand exactly how you can help them,” says business architect Luisa Zhou, who specializes in helping people turn their skills into coaching, consulting and freelance businesses.

-"Does your LinkedIn page make it clear to even the most casual observer that you're freelancing in your given field?” asks career coach Carlota Zimmerman.
+Speaking of social media: Revise your social and professional profiles to reflect your new venture.
+“Does your LinkedIn page make it clear to even the most casual observer that you're freelancing in your given field?” asks career coach Carlota Zimmerman.
 “Does it give people info on how to hire you, and reasons they should?
 Do not expect that people will contact you if they can't immediately find the information they need.
 They’ll go on down the list to the person who makes it easy.”

-HOW DID OTHER FREELANCERS MAKE THE LEAP?
+HOW HAVE OTHER FREELANCERS MADE THE LEAP?

 Seek out friends, relatives or anyone in your professional network who has made the jump to freelance work so you can pick their brains about how they got started and what they wish they'd known before they made the transition, Zimmerman says.
 This is a great way to get a sense of the potential obstacles in your path.

+When you do meet, show them that you respect their time.
 “Make sure to have Googled them, join the calls on time and send a thank-you follow-up note or a gift card to Starbucks,” Zimmerman adds.
 “For freelancers, this time they're spending on you is time that they are not making money.”

 “The more realistic you are with yourself about what responsibilities you have to meet every month, the more focused you can be in organizing a plan,” Zimmerman says.
 “It's hard enough to start freelancing from scratch, but almost impossible if your bills are out of control.”
 Create a budget so you know what your expenses are each month and what financial goals you’re trying to fund so you know how much income you would need to cover those.

-"At first, you’re going to need to find clients, serve those clients and do all the back-office stuff,” says psychologist Kate Sullivan of Constellation Careers.
-"If you feel overwhelmed just thinking about that, you may want to put your energy into looking for a more satisfying regular job instead of starting up a freelance business.”
+It's also crucial to identify all the tasks you'd need to take on, or if you'd need to outsource those responsibilities.
+“At first, you’re going to need to find clients, serve those clients and do all the back-office stuff,” says Kate Sullivan, a business psychologist who works with people looking to transition to freelance careers.
+“If you feel overwhelmed just thinking about that, you may want to put your energy into looking for a more satisfying regular job instead of starting up a freelance business.”